naorhaziz/naorhaziz.github.io/_posts/2025-07-21-ecscape-iam-privilege-boundaries-in-ecs.md

 At this moment, I realized that the ECS control plane was actively **pushing task credentials** down to the agent over this WebSocket channel.
 Normally, this is fine - it’s how the agent gets credentials to give to each task’s container - but it got me thinking: if I could somehow tap into that channel, I might capture credentials that weren’t meant for my container.
 My thought was: **if the control plane hands out all task credentials to the agent, could I pose as the agent and trick AWS into sending** _**me**_ **those credentials?**

-That question was the genesis of **ECScape** - an attack that is essentially about escaping the container’s confines and impersonating the ECS agent to access everything.
+That question was the genesis of **ECScape** – a **scenario** that explores how escaping the container’s confines and impersonating the ECS agent could allow access to other tasks’ credentials.

-**The ECScape Exploit: Impersonating the ECS Agent to Steal All Credentials**
+**How ECScape Works: Impersonating the ECS Agent to Access Other Credentials**
 -----------------------------------------------------------------------------

 Now we’ll walk through how ECScape actually works in practice, step by step.
 The goal for the attacker (a malicious process in one container) is to obtain the IAM credentials of all other tasks on the same EC2 host.
 To do this, the attacker will: